Dans-TCG/Dans-TCG-System/docs/API_REFERENCE.md

 # Dans TCG System – API Reference (Draft)

 This document outlines the planned API endpoints for each module.
 All endpoints are secured with **Microsoft Entra ID (Azure AD)** using OAuth2 / JWT.

+**Note:** API versioning is not currently implemented, but may be introduced in the future.
+If versioning is added, endpoints will follow the `/api/v{n}/...` pattern.

 Base URL (local): `http://localhost:5000/api`
 Base URL (prod): `https://<yourapp>.azurewebsites.net/api`